luckymrwang/ingress-nginx/docs/developer-guide/code-overview.md

 ### Core Sync Logics:

 Ingress-nginx has an internal model of the ingresses, secrets and endpoints in a given cluster.
-It maintains two copies of that:

-1. One copy is the currently running configuration model
-2. Second copy is the one generated in response to some changes in the cluster
+It maintains two copy of that (1) currently running configuration model and (2) the one generated in response to some changes in the cluster.

 The sync logic diffs the two models and if there's a change it tries to converge the running configuration to the new one.